-Data presented by DuPont and Syngenta
+Data presented by Corteva and Syngenta

-Between 2012 and 2016, sensitivity data have been generated for samples originating from Austria, Bulgaria, Czech Republic, Croatia, France, Germany, Greece, Hungary, Italy, Japan, Portugal, Romania, Slovenia, Slovakia, Spain and Switzerland.
+In 2018, sensitivity data have been generated for samples originating from Austria, Croatia, France, Germany, Greece, Italy, Portugal, Slovenia, Spain and Switzerland.

-The vast majority of the samples analyzed were sensitive.
-A few isolates with reduced sensitivity have been found in a small number of trial sites located in Austria, Italy, Germany, Portugal and Spain where OSBPI fungicides have been used intensively during several years.
+All 2018 samples analyzed were sensitive.
+In previous years, a few isolates with reduced sensitivity have been found in a small number of trial sites located in Austria, Italy, Germany, Portugal and Spain where OSBPI fungicides have been used intensively during several years.
 The frequency of these isolates was however low.
 In some of these isolates, target site mutations have been identified at positions 770, 837 and 863.
 More work is needed to understand the relevance of these mutations on OSBPI sensitivity.